-To apply for USMLE examinations, you must submit an application through the appropriate organization.
+To apply for a USMLE Step, you must submit an application through the appropriate organization.
 Appointments at some test centers fill up quickly.
 Examinees are encouraged to schedule at their preferred test center as soon as they have received their scheduling permit.
-More information about scheduling is on pages 16 and 17 of this guide.
+More information about scheduling is on page 16.